Tap into talent to fuel your mission

 The successful candidate must be able to demonstrate:

-- Qualified accountant (e.g. ACCA, CIMA, ACA), with 10+ years post-qualification experience, including at Finance Director level.
+- Qualified accountant (e.g. ACCA, CIMA, ACA), with significant post-qualification experience, including at Finance Director level.

 - Experience in preparing and presenting commercial reviews/business cases/proposals at Board level.